SunC0der/sEQE-Control-Software/docs/source/index.rst

 Welcome to the documentation of AFMD's sEQE setup !
 ===========================================================================================

-The documentation contains the full hardware, software and handling requirements to rebuild and use the sensitive external quantum efficiency (sEQE) setup of the AFMD Group.
+The documentation contains the full hardware, software and handling requirements to rebuild and use the sensitive external quantum efficiency (sEQE) setup of the `AFMD Group <https://www.physics.ox.ac.uk/research/group/advanced-functional-materials-and-devices-afmd-group>`_.

 What is this Project about ?
 ----------------------------
 This project is about a common technique in solar cell research to probe a solar cell's photocurrent upon illumination.
-The measured photocurrent can be used to calculate the so called external quantum efficiency (EQE) of the solar cell, which is a parameter for the solar cells performance.
-(TODO: for example with our sEQE-Analysis Program - Build reference):
+The measured photocurrent can be used to calculate the so called external quantum efficiency (EQE) of the solar cell, which is a parameter for the solar cells performance:

 .. math::
 	\text{EQE} = \frac{\text{electron-hole pairs per sec}}{\text{photons per sec}}